Skip to article frontmatterSkip to article content

 Each column of a HEP001 table MUST be stored as an HDF5 dataset that:

 The name of the HDF5 dataset is the column name.
 Any name acceptable as an HDF5 link name (UTF-8, excluding / and NUL) is permitted.
-Producers SHOULD avoid names that begin with an underscore, which are reserved for internal index and metadata datasets defined by this or future HEPs, and MUST NOT use the reserved name _search_indexes.
+Producers MUST NOT use any HEP001 reserved name (Section 13.2) as a column name.
+Producers SHOULD also avoid names that begin with an underscore, which are reserved for Anndata-aligned attribute names (_index) and may be claimed by future HEPs.

 Two caveats apply:

 1. Compound datatypes at the column level are permitted, but a table group is not a mechanism for storing a nested row-oriented table.
-When a compound-typed column is used, its fields SHOULD be logically atomic (for example, a (re, im) complex number).
+When a compound-typed column is used, its fields MUST be logically atomic.

 Because each column is its own HDF5 dataset, each column MAY independently select: